heikkilamarko/micro-frontends-app/README.md

 This repository contains an implementation of a simple micro frontends application written in Svelte and React.

-## Brief Introduction to Micro Frontends
+## A Brief Introduction to Micro Frontends

 - Micro frontends is similar thing on the frontend side, as microservices are on the backend side.
 - Applications are composed of a set of well-defined, loosely coupled components.